Grasp the bar with a wider-than-shoulder-width pronated (overhand) grip.

 Make the exercise easier by bending your knees and getting someone to hold your feet.
 You can also use an assisted pull-up machine.

-Make the exercise more difficult by wearing a weighted vest or dip belt, by holding a dumbbell between your feet, or by trying some of the numerous advanced pull-up variations (see second video).
+Make the exercise more difficult by wearing a weighted vest or dip belt, by holding a dumbbell between your feet, or by trying some of the numerous advanced pull-up variations (see second video), such as the L-sit pull-up.

 If you can’t do pull-ups, keep increasing the amount of weight that you pull down until it nears your own weight.
 Then, practice the negative pull-up (see third video), which will help you to develop the strength necessary to perform proper pull-ups.